 84 Muslim Women leaders working in government organizations were selected for this study based on simple random sampling method.
-Muslim Women leaders has been operationalized as heading a potion in their working organization.
-Schools, Hospitals, Divisional Secretariatsand some other departments were selected for this survey.
-Data collection was done through Interview and self administered questionnaire to demonstrate the concept of this study.
+Interview and self-administered questionnaire were used to demonstrate the concept of this study.

 The item was developed, wherein the subjects had 5 alternatives to answer each question i.e. 'always', 'often', 'sometimes', 'rarely' and 'never'.
 Since the test was a combination of both positive and negative items the scores for positive items ranged from 5 to 1 and for negative items it ranged from 1 to 5.